Senthurbavan/senthurbavan.github.io/_pages/cv.md

 * 2021 - Present: Research Engineer
   * E-consulate, affiliated with Intellisense Lab, University of Moratuwa, Sri Lanka
   * Supervisors: Dr. Sulochana Sooriyaarachchi & Dr. Chandana Gamage
-  * Summary: The Intellisense Lab focuses on building mobile robot systems for exploration of an unknown area.
-I am currently developing robust navigation components, and testing those with the simulation model I created for our custom-made robot in Gazebo simulation.
-The development is on ROS and C++.
+  * Summary: The Intellisense Lab focuses on building mobile robot systems for the exploration of an unknown area.
+I built the SLAM system and developed navigation algorithms in ROS in C++.

 * 2020 - 2021: Embedded Research Engineer
   * SenzMate, Sri Lanka